bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 #### 1st Place: Pittsburgh Pirates
 Originally the Pittsbugh Alleghenys due to their proximity to the Allegheny river, the team officially adopted the Pirates nickname in 1891 after the American Association accused the team of acting "piratical" by poaching a player from the Philadelphia Athletics (although the player they "stole" had been left off the Atheltics' official roster, and the Alleghenys were never officially found guilty of any wrongdoing by the league).

-*Note: I was ready to put the Pirates much lower on this list due to the seemingly generic nature of this name, but learned the origins in the process of researching for this post, which much more fun than it would be if they had just named themselves the Pirates because "pirates are cool," or whatever.*
+I was ready to put the Pirates much lower on this list due to the seemingly generic nature of this name, but learned the origins in the process of researching for this post, which much more fun than it would be if they had just named themselves the Pirates because "pirates are cool," or whatever.
+Bonus points for the use of the old-timey "piratical" terminology.

 #### 2nd Place: Los Angeles Dodgers
+Contrary to popular believe, this name has nothing to do with the draft.
 Named after a nickname for 1930s pedestrians in Brooklyn who had to "dodge streetcars."
 This would lose points due to not having any relevance to the city the team plays in now, but the idea that "streetcars" were notably unique to the team's city at the time it was named is so fun that it gets bumped up a couple spots.

 #### 3rd Place: Oakland Athletics
 Named for the amateur "[Athletic Club of Philadelphia](https://en.wikipedia.org/wiki/Athletic_of_Philadelphia)," where the team was originally located.